Former First Son Barron Trump To Attend Exclusive School Near Mar-a-Lago

 Annual tuition at the 54-acre campus is $34,800 for high school students.

-Barron, who now stands 6-foot-7 had been attending St. Andrew’s Episcopal School near Washington, D.C.MORE NEWS: Fall 2021 Back To School Mask Guide
+Barron, who now stands 6-foot-7 had been attending St. Andrew’s Episcopal School near Washington, D.C.MORE NEWS: Broward Woman Johanna Garcia Accused Of Running Ponzi Scheme

 (© Copyright 2021 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)